-Mental Health Awareness Week in the UK falls on the second week of May every year.
-It’s a week of awareness campaigning and activism, reminding us all of the importance of looking after our own mental health.
+Mental Health Awareness Week in the UK falls on the second week of May every year, with World Mental Health Day being marked annually on the 10th October.
+These key dates are an opportunity for awareness campaigning and activism, reminding us all of the importance of looking after our own mental health.

 The Coronavirus pandemic drove home the importance of mental health at work more than any other time in our recent history.
 Therefore, it’s not surprising that in 2020/21, according to the HSE, there were an estimated 822,000 workers affected by work-related stress, depression or anxiety.
 This represents 2,480 per 100,000 of us.
 And, in the same year, work-related stress, depression or anxiety accounted for 50% of all work-related ill-health.

 Now, as we all embrace a new post-pandemic way of working, finding new techniques to improve mental health at work is finally climbing the agenda.
 Employers are awakening to the fact that looking after the mental well-being of their teams has more business benefits than just paying lip service to a trending buzzword.

 Mental well-being, however, isn’t just an employer’s responsibility.
 Much like we’d drink water if we were thirsty, take a lunch break to refuel, or wash up our own coffee cup, looking after our own mental health should be part of our everyday working routine.

 A healthy mental outlook at work can help to: